An engineer, an AI robot, and a business professional gather around a map on a flat rock, planning an ascent to the peak

 Summit treats a team as a system, not a collection of individuals.
 It aggregates skill matrices into capability coverage, structural risks, and what-if staffing scenarios so leaders can build teams that succeed.

 Map defines skills.
 Pathway charts individual routes.
-Basecamp handles daily ops.
+Outpost handles daily ops.
 But none of them answer the question engineering leaders ask most often: "Does this team have the capability to deliver what we need?"
 Summit makes that visible — not by ranking individuals, but by modelling the team as a system with structural properties.

 What you get